-Total assets and non-current liabilities as at June 30, 2019 compared with previous quarters in 2019, 2018 and 2017
+Total assets and non-current liabilities as at September 30, 2019 compared with previous quarters in 2019, 2018 and 2017

 Total assets have decreased over the years as a result of the Company depleting the Cerro Prieto mine during production from this project and the depleting of Batamote payments during production from this project.
+More significantly, the Company has written off its Ecuador exploration and evaluation assets in full in the current quarter.